 Czech/Slovak Legal Institute

-Seminar for New Czech/Slovak Lawyers
+Seminar for New Czech & Slovak Lawyers in Telc, Czech Republic

-|Michael Fieweger||Baker & McKenzie, LLP|
+|Michael Fieweger||Attorney, Baker & McKenzie, LLP|

-|John Smietanka||Former U.S. Attorney for Western Dist.
-Michigan
+|John Smietanka||Former U.S. Attorney, Western District of Michigan

 Partner, Smietanka, Buckleitner, Steffes & Gezon